 Books for the Women’s Prison Book Project

-Of the total donations, we also collected over 200 paperback books to donate to the Women’s Prison Book Project in Minneapolis!
+Of the total donations, we also collected 497 paperback books to donate to the Women’s Prison Book Project in Minneapolis!
 They are being delivered to Boneshaker Books, who will distribute them to women and transgender and genderqueer people currently serving time in prison.

 Again, thank you to everyone who donated paperbacks.
 You have helped people you will probably never meet, but for whom something as simple as a book can mean so much.
 And that is a feeling a lot of us geeks can relate to, regardless of our circumstances.

 Special Thanks to Local Business and Organizations

 Of course, the 2018 Twin Cities Geek Holiday Toy & Book Drive would not have been possible without the generous support of local geek-friendly businesses and organizations throughout the metro who agreed to host donation boxes for us.
 Many of them have been participating for multiple years, and we were so happy to have them back again—but we were also thrilled that so many new locations joined us this year for the first time!
 Many stores also donated to the drive themselves, including the generous gift of over 1,000 spinners by Games by James noted above.

 Spinners donated by Games by James.

 This is a special thank-you to all of them, and we would like to encourage the community to check out these wonderful businesses and organizations throughout the year.